RSE-at-SUN/GitHub-Desktop-workshop-2022/README.md

 # GitHub-Desktop-workshop-2022

-Exercise files used in a GitHub Desktop workshop ('Git without the commandline')
+Exercise files used in a GitHub Desktop workshop ('Git without the commandline').

+The recording of part 1 of the workshop given in Aug 2022 is available at https://youtu.be/1dnHs8pQTf0